LGBTQ Health and Wellness Resources

 - Coverage for reconstructive surgical procedures related to sex reassignment

-- Coverage for medical visits or laboratory services
+- Coverage for transition-related care, including surgical procedures related to gender confirmation Coverage for medical visits or laboratory services

 - Pharmaceutical Coverage (i.e. hormone replacement therapies)